Configure deployment credentials for Azure App Service

 User-level credentials: one set of credentials for the entire Azure account.
 It can be used to deploy to App Service for any app, in any subscription, that the Azure account has permission to access.
 It's the default set that's surfaced in the portal GUI (such as the Overview and Properties of the app's resource page).
 When a user is granted app access via Role-Based Access Control (RBAC) or coadmin permissions, that user can use their own user-level credentials until the access is revoked.
 Do not share these credentials with other Azure users.

 App-level credentials: one set of credentials for each app.
 It can be used to deploy to that app only.
 The credentials for each app are generated automatically at app creation.
 They can't be configured manually, but can be reset anytime.
-For a user to be granted access to app-level credentials via (RBAC), that user must be contributor or higher on the app.
+For a user to be granted access to app-level credentials via (RBAC), that user must be contributor or higher on the app (including Website Contributor built-in role).
 Readers are not allowed to publish, and can't access those credentials.